prebenohre/PGR209-Backend-Prog-Exam/README.md

 - [x] Use Spring Data JPA and H2 in-memory database to persist all data.
 - [x] Implement pagination for all endpoints that return lists.
 - [ ] Use Flyway (Not required).
-- [ ] Make use og @SpringBootTest and @DataJpaTest Where necessary.
+- [ ] Make use of @SpringBootTest and @DataJpaTest Where necessary.
 - [ ] Unit tests.
 - [ ] Integration tests using MockMvc.
 - [ ] End-to-end tests using MocMvc.